kornysietsma/sietsma-site/_pages/dr_k_sietsma/2024_translation.md

 He did feel for evangelism; he welcomed an appointment to the "Home visits and literature distribution" department and acted as its chairman; became a member of the Evangelisation Committee, but then found a field which would use all his strength.
 Everything else gave way to that.
 This was the work with intellectuals and the wealthy.

 The work with intellectuals and the better off[^betergesitueerden] had  been much discussed in the Netherlands, but not put into practice with much success.
-In Amsterdam-South, under Sietsma's leadership, a committee "Levensvragen" (Life questions) now appeared, with an eminent membership, not least of whom was Mr. A. Windig who put in great effort and sacrifices.
+In Amsterdam-South, under Kees' leadership, a committee "Levensvragen" (Life questions) now appeared, with an eminent membership, not least of whom was Mr. A. Windig who put in great effort and sacrifices.

 [^betergesitueerden]: "Betergesitueerden" or "Better Off" - it isn't clear if this means wealthy, very wealthy, or upper class.